-To find out more information on DatabaseUSA.com’s email marketing services, please fill out the contact form or contact us DatabaseUSA.com at 877.407.0101
+To find out more information on DatabaseUSA.com® Email Lists and Email Services please fill out the contact form.

 Bounce Rate — The rate at which your emails are not delivered and are defined by two types of bounces, hard and soft.
 An acceptable bounce rate is less than 5%.

-Bulk Mail – A large scale email marketing sends in which the same content goes to a large group of people.
+Bulk Mail — Large scale email marketing sends in which the same content goes to a large group of people.

 Email Campaign — An email designed to accomplish an overall marketing goal.

 Email Client — A computer program used to access and manage a user’s email.
 Example: Yahoo.com, Gmail.com, Outlook